 - avoid:Overly fancy or brightly colored clothing.

-During a bereavement event, how you show care is crucial.
+During a bereavement event, how you show your care is crucial.

-- language:Use gentle, thoughtful words to express your condolences, and avoid mentioning overly sad past events.
+- language:Express your condolences with gentle, thoughtful words, and avoid bringing up overly sad past events.

-- action:Assist family members in handling funeral-related matters and show practical care.
+- action:Assist family members with funeral-related matters and demonstrate practical care.

-- Gift:Avoid sending flowers or other items that easily wither.
-Instead, send practical items such as rice, noodles, oil and other daily necessities, or a card to express your love.
+- Gift:Avoid sending flowers or other items that wither easily.
+Instead, send practical items such as rice, noodles, oil and other daily necessities, or a card expressing your love.

 Remember, your care will be the most precious comfort to the family of the deceased.

-During the bereavement period, we also need to take care of our emotions and our bodies and minds.healthy.
+During the bereavement period, we also need to take care of our own emotions and physical and mental health.

 - respect:Respect the feelings of family members and avoid overly strong expressions or emotions.